Just like most areas of the HR toolkit, absence management is constantly evolving to meet the expectations of the now extremely tech-savvy workforce.

 The current workforce is the most tech-savvy we’ve seen and are refusing to suffer from the enormous admin burden that manual methods place on them.
 So it may come as a surprise that many businesses are still managing their absence management processes through manual methods such as paper and spreadsheets.

-Businesses must adapt and embrace digitalisation or they risk losing their existing talent to businesses that offer technology that allows their employees to flourish.
+Businesses must adapt and embrace HR digital transformation or they risk losing their existing talent to businesses that offer technology that allows their employees to flourish.
 As the saying goes ‘The grass is always greener on the other side’.

 2. Greater promotion of holiday allowance as a key benefit